Ali-Shehdy/Apex/README.md

 With EF Core, data access is performed using a model.
 A model is made up of entity classes and a context object that represents a session with the database.
 The context object allows querying and saving data. https://learn.microsoft.com/en-us/ef/core/

+I want to create new commit thats why I write this coment